 It’s important to recognise, especially for those of you reading this article ‘darn sarf’ that not everyone from the North East is a Geordie – those uneducated Sassenach’s who live on the River Tyne, hail from Newcastle and support the mags.
 You know the ones I’m talking about: they remember Wor Geordie, Ant and Dec, Cushy Butterfield and Alan Shearer whilst we revere Sir Joseph Swan, Kate Adie, The Lake Poets, George Clarke and Jordan Henderson.
 Read Ten Mackems who put Sunderland on the map Sunderland is the place where Benedict Biscop founded the Wearmouth–Jarrow monastery in 674.
 13 things you may not have known about Sunderland.

-What stokes the rivalry between ‘us and them’ apart from Football – especially now that Sunderland languish in the lower leagues and Newcastle are in the Premiership?
-Newcastle and Sunderland have a history of rivalry beyond the football pitch, dating back to the early stages of the English Civil War; the industrial disputes of the 19th Century and 20th Century – especially during World War II when Wearside was seen as taking away work from Tyneside.
+What stokes the rivalry between ‘us and them’ apart from Football?
+Now that the Black Cats are back in the Premiership I’m expecting us to extend our six-in-a-row!
+However, Newcastle and Sunderland have a history of rivalry beyond the football pitch, dating back to the early stages of the English Civil War; the industrial disputes of the 19th Century and 20th Century – especially during World War II when Wearside was seen as taking away work from Tyneside.
 There are also political rivalries after the 1974 creation of the County of Tyne & Wear, rather than the traditional County Durham.

 There is also a significant difference between the Mackem and geordie dialect!
 People from Sunderland use words such as: ‘Ellish, Ket, Haddy On, Nowt and Radgie’ that only people from Sunderland will understand.
 If you’re from ‘Sunlan’ you’re bound to have said these words This is also an interesting read Academic confirms that the North East speaks ‘properly!’
 But we knew that already!